ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fb-checkpresence/README.md

 firmware version (>= 7.25)of the fritzbox.
 See here fore information: https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/Empfehlungen%20zur%20Benutzerfu%CC%88hrung%20bei%20der%20Anmeldung%20an%20einer%20FRITZ%21Box_v1.1.pdf
 The password is encrypted and wasn't saved in clear text.
 The user name and password may have a maximum of 32 characters.
 See for information: https://service.avm.de/help/de/FRITZ-Box-Fon-WLAN-7490/014/hilfe_zeichen_fuer_kennwoerter#:~:text=Namen%20f%C3%BCr%20Benutzer,Kennwortfeld%20darf%20nicht%20leer%20sein.
+Hint: In some cases it could be that the fritzbox blocked the user if the password was not correctly inserted.
+Often a timeout message is in the log.
+Please check than the if you has insert the correct username and password.Then you have to reboot the fritzbox.

 ### Ssl option
 In some cases the adapter could not connect to the fritzbox.
 It could help to disable this option.